 Hope someone can address my issue.

 Capacitors can change value depending on temperature, but usually, they are pretty stable.

 From your description, it sounds more like an unloader problem.

 Try this: next time it acts bad, try draining the tank some.
 Once you get to zero PSI, if it’s still not starting, it’s likely the cap or wiring to it/them. (the caps are worth checking, regardless)

 Thank you for your tips.
 I will be trying them when the weather warms up.
 My compressor is more of a summer tool.
-Use weekly to clean off mower.
+Use weekly to clean off the mower.

 Let us know how you make out if the weather ever warms up…

-I had similar issue, & yes, it was the capacitor.
+I had a similar issue, & yes, it was the capacitor.
 Couldn’t find a 150 µF axial mount replacement for a decent price, so went with 100 µF (I think anything from 100 µF to 150 µF will work) can type CBB 60 or CBB65 start & run capacitor ($5 – $10 on eBay.)

 Used caulking gun ($4) tube as holder, by removing handle & cutting to length.